Frequently Asked Questions

 The focus of Instructional Technology is academics and curriculum.
 Our goal is to teach teachers how to integrate technology effectively.
 The ETS department works solely with the technical components of classroom equipment.
 For example, an ETS technician can repair a malfunctioning Promethean Board, when an Instructional Technology team member cannot.

-3. What is the responsibilities of Instructional Technology?
+3. What are the responsibilities of Instructional Technology?

 The mission statement of Instructional Technology is Teachers Growing Teachers.
 This makes training teachers how to incorporate technology to motivate and increase student achievement the primary responsibility of Instructional Technology.
 In addition, the team handles technology proficiency, Compass Odyssey, and PowerTeacher.